ClimateCompatibleGrowth/Geo-X/README.md

 ## 2) Run Geo-X rules

-Geo-X assumes that you will run it using Snakemake by entering rule names in the terminal.
+Geo-X requires that you run it using Snakemake by entering rule names in the terminal.
 When you do this, Snakemake will run all the necessary rules to achieve the rule you entered and create the desired output.
 Rules are defined in the `Snakefile`.